 The Committee has noted that the satisfactory rate in respect of staff quarters is very low in some States.
 The State Prison Departments of Madhya Pradesh and Tamil Nadu have informed the Committee that only about 54% and 37% of the prison staff got Government staff accommodation in those States respectively.
 In view of this, the Committee recommends that all the works related to renovation of old staff quarters should be completed at the earliest.
 New staff quarters should be constructed wherever required.
-Care may be taken to make sure that the staff quarters are situated near the prison and amenities like schools, colleges and hospitals etc., are also available nearby.
+Care may be taken to make sure that the staff quarters are situated near the prison and amenities like schools, colleges and may be allocated by the Central and State Governments for construction of new barracks, buildings and prisons as per the requirement.